-The core insurance portfolio of property, marine, energy and casualty covers a variety of largely uncorrelated events and also provides some protection against the underwriting cycle as different classes are at different points in the underwriting cycle.
+The core insurance portfolio of property, marine, energy and casualty (including liability) covers a variety of largely uncorrelated events and also provides some protection against the underwriting cycle as different classes are at different points in the underwriting cycle.
 The underwriting portfolio is managed to target top quartile underwriting performance and the mix of business is continually adjusted based on the current environment (including the current pricing strength of each class).
-This assessment is conducted as part of the business planning and strategy process which operates annually and uses inputs from the technical pricing framework.
-The business plan is approved by the BSL Board and is monitored monthly.
+This assessment is conducted as part of the business planning which operates annually and ongoing strategy process and uses inputs from the technical pricing framework.
+The business plan is approved by the BSL Board and is monitored monthly by the Underwriting Committee.